Solar Photovoltaic Assessment with Large Language Model: Introduction

-Second, consistent and interpretable outputs are crucial for integrating detection results into existing solar energy management systems.
+Second, consistent and interpretable outputs are crucial for integrating detection results into existing solar energy management systems (EMS).
 To achieve this, we employ output standardization by defining a JSON-based response format.
 This standardized structure includes key fields such as \textit{``solar panels present"}, \textit{``location"}, and \textit{``quantity"}, each with predefined possible values to ensure uniformity.
-For example, the \textit{``location"} field uses a detailed classification schema that divides the image into specific regions like \textit{``top-left"} or \textit{``center"} as illustrated in our visual schema (Figure \ref{fig:10labels}).
+For example, the \textit{``location"} field uses a detailed classification schema that divides the image into specific regions like \textit{``top-left"} or \textit{``center"} as illustrated in our visual schema.
 This standardization addresses the problem of inconsistent output formats, facilitating seamless data integration into geographic information systems (GIS) and energy management platforms.
 By ensuring that all outputs adhere to a uniform format, we eliminate the need for additional preprocessing, thereby streamlining workflows and enhancing the scalability of our detection system.
+In practice, this schema reduces format drift and makes outputs directly machine-actionable for downstream GIS/EMS pipelines.

 Third, accurate classification of solar panels, especially when distinguishing them from visually similar objects like shadows or parking lots, is a significant challenge.
 To address this issue, we utilize few-shot prompting by incorporating a limited number of highly relevant examples within the prompt.
-These examples include both positive cases (where solar panels are present) and negative cases (where they are absent), providing the LLM with clear references on how to handle different scenarios.
-For instance, one example might specify the detection of solar panels in the \textit{``top-left"} quadrant with a quantity range of \textit{``0 to 1"}, while another example indicates no panels detected by marking \textit{``location"} and \textit{``quantity"} as \textit{``NA"}.
-By using five-shot prompting, we enhance the model's ability to generalize from these examples, improving its classification accuracy without the need for extensive labeled datasets.
+These examples include both positive cases (where solar panels are present) and negative cases (where they are absent).
+By using five-shot prompting, we enhance the model's ability to generalize from these examples without extensive labeled datasets, consistent with findings in label-efficient remote sensing and multimodal few-shot learning \cite{Qiu2024FSRSI,Dong2024FSScene,DiffCLIP2024}.
+We also curate exemplars that mirror common confounders (e.g., shadows, HVAC units) to improve robustness.
 This approach mitigates misclassification issues, enabling the LLM to better distinguish between similar-looking objects and thereby increasing the reliability of solar panel detection.